You Won’t Believe the Calories in Your Favorite Fast Food Cheeseburgers

 Before we go any further, it’s worth mentioning that when it comes to nutrition, calorie count isn’t the be-all-end-all.
 One slice of Kraft American cheese, for example, contains about 60 calories, while a cup of chopped spinach contains about 90.
 Spinach is obviously a healthier product than pasteurized process cheese food, though.
 So even if a plain Burger King cheeseburger has fewer calories than a Triple Whopper with Cheese, that doesn’t mean that it’s healthy.
 (Considering burgers and other menu items, these popular fast foods are the biggest calorie bombs.)

-There are some pretty simple ways to tell if a cheeseburger is going to be absolutely loaded with calories.
-The first and most obvious one is the sheer size of the burger.
-Is it one small patty, topped with a single slice of cheese?
-Then it’s probably not going to set you back too many calories.
-Is it three patties topped with cheese, bacon, and fried onions?
-Then it should probably be a (very) occasional indulgence.

 The cheeseburger is one of the most delicious foods on earth, and one bite seems to trigger all of the brain’s pleasure sensors.
-You might be surprised to learn that a straightforward fast-food cheeseburger isn’t actually all that caloric; a basic McDonald’s cheeseburger only contains 300 calories, about the same amount as a small, sweetened yogurt with some granola.
-But once you start adding on extra patties, more cheese, bacon, and other toppings, the calorie count can really go through the roof.
-Some burgers on this list pack in more than half of the 2,000 daily calories recommended by the FDA.
+You might be surprised to learn that a straightforward fast-food cheeseburger isn’t actually all that caloric; a basic McDonald’s cheeseburger only contains 300 calories (about the same amount as a small, sweetened yogurt with granola).
+But once you start adding on extra patties, more cheese, bacon, and other toppings, the calorie count can go through the roof.
+Some burgers on this list pack more than half of the 2,000 daily calories recommended by the FDA.

 This post was updated on June 25, 2025 to include news of Grown expanding throughout the U.S.